verghost/verghost/index.md

-# Verghost - A helpful hacker.
+# verghost - A helpful hacker.

 ## Not much here right now
 But for now, take a look at some of my projects: